Ceciber/canteleen/README.md

 Accessible after logging in as a **Cashier**.

-- Select the **guest type** (student, teacher, visitor, other), which applies a discount.
+- 🧍 **Guest Selection**
+  Choose the type of guest (student, teacher, staff, or other).
+This choice is used to determine the applicable discount for the order.

+- 🧮 **Order Management**
+  - Search and filter dishes by category (Meat, Fish, Vegetarian, Dessert, etc.).
-- Add items to a guest’s order from the available daily menu.
+  - Add items from the active daily menu to an ongoing order.
-- Manage and adjust the order before checkout.
+  - Visual right-hand sidebar showing:
+    - Selected guest type
+    - Items in current order (quantity control, remove button)
+    - Breakdown of total, taxes, discount, and final amount
-- Simulate payment using:
+    - Proceed to payment button

-  - 💳 Credit card
+- 💳 **Payment Simulation**
-  - 💰 Cash
-  - 🎫 Balance (linked to a mock client card)
+  - Simulates card swipe by randomly selecting a mock user from a client database.
-- Recharge client balance via card ID.
-- Orders are saved with:
-  - Client name and ID
+  - Displays user name, card number, and balance
+  - Offers 3 payment options:
+    - Cash
+    - Credit Card
+    - Balance (disabled during recharge flow)
+  - Recharge flow with a conditional input field (when recharge is clicked)
-  - Items purchased
+  - After payment:
-  - Total amount, tax, and discount
+    - Saves order in the database (with items, payment method, and card ID)
+    - Clears the current order and resets the interface

+Orders include:
-  - Cashier username
+- Card ID
+- List of meals (with all properties: price, type, nutrients, allergens, etc.)
+- Quantity per meal
 - Payment method
-  - Timestamp
+- Timestamp (recorded at the time of payment)

+---

 ### 🧑‍🍳 Manager Interface

 Accessible after logging in as a **Manager**.

-- **Manage Dishes**:
-  - Add, edit, and remove meals in the database.
-  - Set nutrients, ingredients, dish type, allergens, and price.
+#### 🧾 Menu Management
+- Add new meals with:
+  - Name, price, ingredients
+  - Nutrients: calories, sugar, fat
+  - Allergens (gluten, dairy, eggs, peanuts, soy)
+  - Meal type (Meat, Fish, Vegetarian, Dessert)
+- Modify or delete existing meals
+- Copy meals to duplicate their data quickly

-- **Create Menu of the Day**:
+- Filter the meal list by type or view **"Menu of the Day"**
+- Toggle **Add to Menu** and **Remove from Menu** (only one dish per type can be selected for the menu)
-  - Choose which dishes are visible on the public menu screen.
+- Menu updates immediately reflect on the Guest public display

+#### 📊 Order Monitoring

+- **Summary Section** (top panel):
+  - Total Income
-- **View Orders**:
+  - Total Orders
-  - See a list of all previous orders.
+  - Meals ordered per type (Meat, Fish, Vegetarian, Dessert)

+- **Order Table and Detail View** (bottom panel):
+  - Table with: Order ID, number of items, total amount, Card ID
-  - Filter orders by date.
+  - Filter by date
-  - Visualize each order’s details: client, cashier, payment time, and items.

-- **Update Dish Display Screens**:
-  - Automatically reflects the latest dish information in the public "Info Screens".
+  - Click on any order to view detailed info in the sidebar:
+    - Tabs for **Order** (list of meals by course type) and **Payment** (method used)

+---

+## 🗃️ Data Model

+### Database contains 3 main tables:

+- **Users**
+  - Full name, username, gender, country, language, email, password, role

+- **Meals**
+  - Name, price, ingredients (list), nutrients (dict), allergens (dict), type, inMenu (boolean)

+- **Orders**
+  - Order ID, Card ID, Items (list of meal objects + quantity), Payment method, Timestamp

+An additional **Clients** table holds mock clients (students, staff, teachers, visitors) with:
+- Name
+- Card Number
+- Balance

 ---